Contemporary Ethiopian Christian Art from the Sobania Collection

 The artworks featured in the exhibition were collected and donated by Neal Sobania and his wife, Elizabeth, of Lakewood, Washington.
 After graduating from Hope College in 1968, Neal Sobania joined the Peace Corps and served for four years in Ethiopia.
 A few years later he lived and worked in Kenya doing graduate research and working for the United Nations Environmental Program.
 He continued to develop his interest in those countries during and after graduate school and has made Eastern Africa the focus of his academic career for more than fifty years.

-The exhibition will be accompanied by a fully illustrated digital catalog that can be downloaded free of charge from the Kruizenga Museum website as soon as the exhibition opens.
+The exhibition was accompanied by a fully illustrated digital catalog that can be downloaded free of charge from the Kruizenga Museum website.

 Download the Living Tradition catalog (PDF) Image: "Jesus and His Apostles Went Up the Mountain" (detail) by Qes Adamu Tesfaw